fe-data/fe-tracking/docs/getting-started/installation.rst

 Languages
 ---------
 *FE Tracking* supports standard two languages: English and Dutch.
-You can add you own language by following the next steps:
+You can add your own language by following the next steps:

 #.
 Make sure you have a `Github <https://github.com>`_ account.
 #.
 Check the ``languages`` folder of `https://github.com/fe-data/fe-tracking-languages <https://github.com/fe-data/fe-tracking-languages>`_ if your language is supported.